SoftwareSystemsLaboratory/aoi-mapper/README.md

 - saliency mapping
 - segmentation

-All of these notebooks can be run in Google Collab.
+All of these notebooks can be run in Google Colab.